 under the Flow server credentials configuration section.

-Flow server credentials default values
+Flow server credentials configuration

 CloudBees CD/RO server license values (optional)